 Other physicians, nurses, mental health professionals and patients are welcome to use them.
 While we avoid jargon the language used is intended for professionals.
 We hope the algorithms can support informed participation by all who are interested in choice of treatments.

 The algorithms are available on all platforms: desktops, laptops, tablets and smart phones.
 All of the algorithms are in one application called "Psychopharmacology Consults".
 It can be used over the Web by any device.

 This project is headed by David N. Osser, M.D. who has published psychopharmacology algorithms for many years in academic journals and on the Web.
-He is an Assistant Professor of Psychiatry at the Harvard Medical School (Boston, MA) Department of Psychistry, South Shore Program.
+He is an Associate Professor of Psychiatry at the Harvard Medical School (Boston, MA) Department of Psychistry, South Shore Program.
 He currently directs an innovative vidio-conference enabled consltation program for bipolar disorder which assess patients in various cities throughout the Veterans Administration system.
 For over two decades he worked at the Taunton State Hospital (Mass) which served a severely ill very treatment resistent population.
 Dr. Osser's biography is in the Authors page.

 Robert Patterson, M.D. is a psychiatrist associated with McLean Hospital and Harvard Medical School who provides the computing skills for the project.